cspgdds/Visualflee/README.md

 [Leaflet.timeline](http://skeate.github.io/Leaflet.timeline/) plugin to animate them.

+To show the visualisation:

+1. Run ``python map_camps_timehistory.py`` to process the data.
+2. Open flight.html in a browser.

 Extensions to this could include:
 - Adding a more explicit display of movement on the map, to show where the swelling population in a refugee camp is coming from.